Low-energy $DD$ scattering in lattice QCD: Calculation of the energy levels

 After computing the correlation functions, we employ the generalized eigenvalue problem (GEVP) method~\cite{Luscher:1990ck} to determine the energy levels in each irrep.
 The GEVP is solved as follows:

-Here, $t_0$ is set to 2, and we have checked that different choices of $t_0$ did not lead to noticeable impact on the determination of the energy levels.
+Here, $t_0$ is set to 2, and we have checked that different choices of $t_0$ do not lead to a noticeable impact on the determination of the energy levels.
 The energy levels are extracted from the ratio of the eigenvalues $\lambda_n(t)$ to the single-particle correlation functions

 where ${\cal C}_{D}^{\boldsymbol p_n}(t)$ is the single $D$ correlation function with momentum ${\boldsymbol p_n}$, $\Delta E_n$ is the splitting between the energies of the interacting $DD$ system and two free $D$ mesons.
-In the $DD$ system, where the interacting energy levels are quite close to the free energy levels, this method can partially cancel correlated statistical fluctuations and reduce the contributions of excited states by fitting the ratio $R_n(t)$, and therefore help us distinguish energy levels that nearly degenerate with the free ones.
-The effective energies of the lowest four and three energy splittings $\Delta E_n$ for $A_1^+$ and $T_1^-$ irreps on the F48P21 ensemble, are shown in Figs.~\ref{Fig:Fit_A1p} and \ref{Fig:Fit_T1m}, respectively.
+In the $DD$ system, where the interacting energy levels are quite close to the free energy levels, this method can partially cancel correlated statistical fluctuations and reduce the contributions of excited states by fitting the ratio $R_n(t)$, and therefore distinguish energy levels that nearly degenerate with the free ones.
 The interacting energies are then obtained by $E_n = \Delta E_n + E_n^{\rm free}$ with $E_n^{\rm free}$ the free energy levels.

+{To evaluate systematic errors associated with the choice of the fit window, we perform fits to each GEVP eigenvalue over all time intervals $[t_0,t_1]$ within a broad range $[t_{\text{min}},t_{\text{max}}]$, subject to the constraint $t_1-t_0\geq 6/a$.
+For each fit result, we assign a weight based on the Akaike information criterion (AIC)~\cite{Akaike:1974vps,Boyle:2024grr}:

+where $l$ labels the fit window, $n ^{\text{para}}$ is the number of parameters in the fit formula, which is 2 in our analysis, and $n^l_{\text{data}}$ is the number of data points in window $l$.
+The normalization constant $Z$ is the sum of all $\omega^l$, which makes $\omega^l$ interpretable as a probability distribution over the set of fits.
+This procedure is carried out for each bootstrap sample.
+For every bootstrap sample, we compute the weighted mean $\Delta \tilde E_n = \sum_l \omega^l \Delta E_{n,l}$.
+The central value and statistical uncertainty of $\Delta E_n$ are then given by the mean and standard deviation of $\Delta \tilde{E}_n $ across all bootstrap samples.

+The systematic uncertainty is estimated from the weighted standard deviation over all fit windows, evaluated on one specific bootstrap sample (the one corresponding to the mean of all configurations) :